ATeaCup649/ATeaCup649.github.io/_pages/about.md

   - /about.html
 ---
 # <i class="fa fa-cog fa-fw"></i> About me #
-I am an Applied Scientist at Amazon.
-I obtained my Ph.D. in Statistics at [Purdue University](https://www.purdue.edu/), where I was fortunate to be coadvised by [Prof. Qifan Song](https://www.stat.purdue.edu/~qfsong/) and [Prof. Jean Honorio](https://www.cs.purdue.edu/homes/jhonorio/).
-I also received an M.S. in Computer Science and Statistics during my Ph.D. study.
-I received a B.Sc. in Mathematics from the [Chinese University of Hong Kong](http://www.cuhk.edu.hk/english/index.html).
-I have interned at several companies including [Meta AI](https://ai.facebook.com), [Amazon Ads](https://advertising.amazon.com/), and [Sensetime Research](https://www.sensetime.com/en).
+I am a PhD. student at Linköping University, Sweden, specializing in signal processing with a focus on underwater acoustics.
+With a research background in underwater acoustics, parameter estimation, SONAR signal processing, and source localization, I am deeply invested in exploring the mathematical foundations of these fields.
+Their work is driven by a passion for solving real-time problems, with a particular emphasis on developing advanced algorithms and methodologies to enhance acoustic signal processing techniques in underwater environments.
+I am committed to pushing the boundaries of knowledge in this critical area, contributing to both academic research and practical applications.
+I am supervised by [Isaac Skog](https://www.kth.se/profile/skog?l=sv) (KTH) and [Gustaf Hendeby](https://www.hendeby.se/) (LiU).

 My research interests include:

+* Detection and Estimation
+* SONAR Systems
-* Optimization Theory
+* RADAR Systems
-* Bandit Algorithms
+* Communication Systems
-* Federated Learning
+* Sensor Fusion
-* High Dimensional Statistics
+* Tracking
-* Deep Learning Theory and Practice
+* Underwater Acoustics

 ---
 _Research collaborations from both industry and academia are highly welcomed.
-If you are interested in optimization/bandit/federated learning-related topics, feel free to [reach out to me](mailto: liwj@amazon.com)._
+If you are interested in optimization/bandit/federated learning-related topics, feel free to [reach out to me](mailto: ashwani.koul@liu.se)._

 ---